fahdarshad1/api/README.md

 This repo is for you to ask questions and support issues you encounter when using the apaleo APIs.

 # Reporting issues
-Simply create a new issue.
-Be nice and tag it, with:
+Simply create one of those issues:
 - **bug**: when you receive a 500 response, something does not work as described in the documentation, or anything unexpected
 - **question**: when you're stuck on a specific implementation detail, or have a general question on all things apaleo API
 - **feature request**: make a wish.